telliott99/MySwift/part3/operators.rst

 Operators
 #########

-I believe I put this in the section on random numbers, but this is pretty cool so I'll repeat it here:
+I believe I put this in the section on random numbers, but it is pretty cool so I'll repeat it here:

 .. sourcecode:: bash